 One example he provides is to look at the rates of heart disease within the African American community, and its correlation with the consumption of food in Black communities, particularly of fried foods and “soul food” in general.
 Vincent believes that education about food, and accessibility (or lack thereof) of healthy vegan options in communities, needs to be emphasized by those committed to a vegan vision.
-He mentions how, when he lived in New York City, he had to travel twenty minutes to his nearest Whole Foods, while the local food options consisted primarily of bodegas and liquor stores—a result of a long history of redlining and disinvestment in communities of colour.
-He adds that many foods and drinks considered “essential” for children, such as cow’s milk, support large American industries, when they aren’t necessary for human health.
-Vincent argues that African Americans and people of colour need to educate themselves on what they’re putting in their bodies, and shift to a veganism that isn’t just processed, soul-food replacement, but, rather, legitimately healthy.
+He mentions how, when he lived in New York City, he had to travel twenty minutes to his nearest Whole Foods, while the local food options consisted primarily of bodegas and liquor stores—a result of a long history of redlining and disinvestment in communities of color.
+Donald adds that many foods and drinks considered “essential” for children, such as cow’s milk, support large American industries, when they aren’t necessary for human health.
+He argues that African Americans and people of color need to educate themselves on what they’re putting in their bodies, and shift to a veganism that isn’t just processed, soul-food replacement, but, rather, legitimately healthy.

 His most recent project is the release of a poetry collection, Convenient Amnesia, in early 2020.
 When he signed the contract late in 2019, he didn’t anticipate a Summer 2020 release.
 However, in light of the murders of George Floyd, Breonna Taylor, and others in the U.S., the book’s publication was moved up.
 The increased book sales have allowed the publishing company, Broadstone Books, to produce and publish more poets and thus amplify more new voices.